Athabasca oil sands: Water

 A Pembina Institute report stated "To produce one cubic metre (m3) [] of synthetic crude oil (SCO) (upgraded bitumen) in a mining operation requires about 2–4.5 m3 of water (net figures).
 Approved oil sands mining operations are currently licensed to divert 359 million m3 from the Athabasca River, or more than twice the volume of water required to meet the annual municipal needs of the City of Calgary."
 It went on to say "... the net water requirement to produce a cubic metre of oil with in situ production may be as little as 0.2 m3, depending on how much is recycled".

 The Athabasca River runs 1231 km from the Athabasca Glacier in west-central Alberta to Lake Athabasca in northeastern Alberta.
 The average annual flow just downstream of Fort McMurray is 633 m3/s with its highest daily average measuring 1,200 cubic metres per second.

 Water licence allocations total about 1% of the Athabasca River average annual flow, though actual withdrawals for all uses, in 2006, amount to about 0.4%.
 In addition, the Alberta government sets strict limits on how much water oil sands companies can remove from the Athabasca River.
 According to the Water Management Framework for the Lower Athabasca River, during periods of low river flow water consumption from the Athabasca River is limited to 1.3% of annual average flow.
 The province of Alberta is also looking into cooperative withdrawal agreements between oil sands operators.

 Since the beginning of the oil sands development, there have been several leaks into the Athabasca River polluting it with oil and tailing pond water.
 The close proximity of the tailing ponds to the river drastically increases the likelihood of contamination due to ground water leakages.
 In 1997, Suncor admitted that their tailing ponds had been leaking 1600 m3 of toxic water into the river a day.
 This water contains naphthenic acid, trace metals such as mercury and other pollutants.
 The Athabasca River is the largest freshwater delta in the world but with Suncor and Syncrude leaking tail ponds the amount of polluted water will exceed 1 billion cubic meters by 2020.

-Natural toxicants derived from bitumen in Northern Alberta pose potential ecological and human health risks to northerners living in the area.
+Natural toxicants derived from bitumen in Northern Alberta pose potential ecological and human health risks to people living in the area.
 Oil sands development contributes arsenic, cadmium, chromium, lead, mercury, nickel and other metal elements toxic at low concentrations to the tributaries and rivers of the Athabasca.